microsoft/vscode-docs/docs/languages/dotnet.md

 2. When the project folder is first opened in VS Code:

-   * A "Would you like to add the required assets to build and debug your project?" notification appears at the top of the window.
+   * A "Required assets to build and debug are missing.
+Add them?" notification appears at the bottom right of the window.
    * Select **Yes**.

 3. Run the app by entering the following command in the command shell: